-I love technology but it drives me crazy when technology-led transformation implementation doesn’t support better patient care outcomes.
+Everyone loves technology, but it can drive us crazy when technology-led transformation implementation doesn’t support better patient care outcomes.

-In my opinion, compared with true transformation models, these technology-led improvements are ordered backward.
+In our opinion, compared with true transformation models, these technology-led improvements are ordered backward.

 For practices, the concept to date has been ‘if we build it, they will come’.
 The expectation of implementing technology in transformation has been to drive efficiency, reduce overheads, and get access to data.
 Unfortunately, many of these expectations remain unrealised and the patients largely have not arrived.